-If you’ve read this entire article you’ll know my love for Tour Edge clubs (I still play with their irons).
+If you’ve read this entire article you’ll know my love for Tour Edge clubs.
 They placed highly in the overall round-up and secured first place in the best value club set for beginners.

 As a golf pro, you get to test and sell many sets of clubs.
 For the price, these really do provide the best value for beginners.
 I would be very happy for anyone I was coaching to turn up to a golf lesson with these clubs.

 Below is my blurb from above if you’d like the details…

 This set comes with a driver, 3-wood, hybrid, seven irons and a putter, all wrapped up in a stand bag.
 If you’re generating a lot of clubhead speed you might find that you need to replace the driver at some point (it has a uni-flex shaft which has a little more whip than usual).
 However, the irons are top-notch, I’d rate them above any other iron in this review.

 The Tour Edge Golf- Bazooka 360 are ideal for someone who wants a great set of clubs but is on a budget.